-Rounders - - Throwing and catching - Batting - Bowling - Fielding - Backstop - Placement - Rules of rounders - 100m, 200m, 800m and 1500m technique - Relay technique Rounders - competitive environments, - Further understanding of the game to develop appropriate tactical decisions, - Use of knowledge of skills and techniques to improve peers performances Catching techniques, Throwing techniques, Bowing technique, Batting grip and stance, Key rules of rounders Skills from year 7 and 8 re-capped, Focus on the ability to use these skills in competitive environments, Further understanding of the game to develop appropriate tactical decisions, Use of knowledge of skills and techniques to improve peers performances Leadership of activities in small groups Demonstrate effective use of timings- where and when we perform each skill -- -- -------------------------------- -- --
+- Throwing and catching - Batting - Bowling - Fielding - Backstop - Placement - Rules of rounders Rounders - - Use of knowledge of skills and techniques to improve peers performances Rounders - Catching techniques, Throwing techniques, Bowing technique, Batting grip and stance, Key rules of rounders Skills from year 7 and 8 re-capped, Focus on the ability to use these skills in competitive environments, Further understanding of the game to develop appropriate tactical decisions, Use of knowledge of skills and techniques to improve peers performances Leadership of activities in small groups Demonstrate effective use of timings- where and when we perform each skill

-Subject: Personal Development
+Subject: PSHCE

-The delivery of Personal Development has been introduced to ensure that each student has access to a planned programme of learning where they will gain the knowledge, understanding and skills needed to lead confident, healthy and independent lives.
+The delivery of PSHCE has been introduced to ensure that each student has access to a planned programme of learning where they will gain the knowledge, understanding and skills needed to lead confident, healthy and independent lives.
 Students need to be prepared and taught how to make good choices while playing an active role in society.
 ETA students are given the skills to and knowledge to stay healthy, safe and prepared for life - and work - in modern Britain.